kelp404/NyaruDB/README.md

 ##Schema
 Schema of NyaruDB is not like Schema of sql database.

 When you want to search data by a field, you should create a schema.
-If you want to search data by 'email', you should create a 'email' schema before search.
+If you want to search data by 'email', you should create a 'email' schema before searching.